 Q. During your photography journey, you had the opportunity to collaborate with legendary photographers like Art Kane, Richard Avedon, and Irving Penn.
 How did working with these masters shape your own approach to photography?

 A. I have to stop and take a deep breath.
 Each of these men gave me the confidence to follow my own path, not only in photography but throughout my entire creative life.
-Each of these photographers was more than just a photographer; they brought life’s blood to their work.
+Each of these men was more than photographers; they had a way of bringing life’s blood to their work.
 Richard Avedon was a force, excited to be alive and to poke humanity with his camera.
-Art Kane was a believer that each of us can do it all—take pictures, design, or write a play.
+Art Kane believed that each of us could do it all—take pictures, design, or write a play.
 Irving Penn brought elegance to his photography and was only interested in perfection.
-I once asked him to shoot an assignment for one of my ads.
-A few days later, he called and said there was a small chance for failure in my assignment and nicely declined.
-Years later, I was faced with the same situation as a professional photographer and I also decided to decline an assignment because I wasn’t sure I could deliver.
-I remembered that it was Penn who gave me the confidence to trust my instincts, so I wrote him a thank you note.
+I once asked him to shoot an assignment for one of my ads that I was creating.
+A few days later, he called and said that there was a small chance of failure in my assignment and kindly declined to do the job.
+Years later, I was faced with the same situation as a professional photographer and also decided to decline an assignment because there was a chance I wouldn’t be able to deliver.
+I remembered that it was Penn who gave me the confidence to trust my instincts, so I wrote him a thank-you note.
 He replied, “Glad to be of help.”
 There is no such thing as perfection, but you have to try to get close to it.
 This was the message I received from these three amazing talents.
 I am forever grateful.

 Q. By the ’90s, you were fully immersed in both fine art and photography.
 How did this period help define your identity as an artist, and were there any key projects that marked a turning point for you?

 A. First, I had to divorce myself from my commercial design career.
 It took a while to lose my old commercial habits when it came to being an artist.
 Photography was a good transition for me because only one person can hold a camera and make instant decisions.
 Once I ended my professional photography career, I continued with photography as a medium for my art.
-I always believed that taking an obvious subject is a great way of solving the problem of “what’s my art going to be?”
+I always believed that taking an obvious subject is a great way to solve the problem of “What’s my art going to be?”
 I decided to shoot figurative work in the beginning after doing a film test using a friend as a model.
 It was obvious that art history was full of figurative work, and I had to take the challenge to do it differently.
 I made the same decision when I started painting.
-I decided to paint heads, which again have been done throughout the ages.
-The obvious or what is in front of you will always provide a good way to begin.
+I decided to paint heads, which, again, have been done throughout the ages.
+The obvious—or what is in front of you—will always provide a good way to begin.
 Where am I headed?
 I don’t know.
 The turning point was not feeling I had a choice.
-I have to become an artist.
+I had to become an artist.

 Q. Your figurative abstract works often include portraits with subtle distortions.
 What inspires these distorted forms, and what do you hope to convey through this unique approach?

 A. Distortions for distortion's sake don’t work.
-I also believe that the drips of paint have no meaning.
-They are just drips.
+I also believe that the drips of paint have no meaning; they are just drips.
 I must admit that I tried them myself and was disappointed because they resembled so many other paintings I had seen in my past.
 When it comes to distortion, three names come to mind: Picasso, Giacometti, and Modigliani.
 Each of them created a signature style.
-For some reason, they all made sense with their distorted view.
+For some reason, their distorted views all made sense.
 I am trying to work towards something that feels natural, but I’m not there yet.
 For me, I see a developed personality in their work, and I can relate to it.
 I wish I could tell you some deeper reason, but there isn’t one.

 Q. In line with that, what is the overall message behind your artworks—both in your abstract pieces and figurative portraits?
 How do you want audiences to interpret or connect with your work?